bhardwaj-lab/sincei/docs/content/tutorials/sincei_tutorial_10xRNA.rst

    #Combined cells: 10208
    #Combined features: 48059

-5. Dimentionality reduction and clustering
+5. Dimensionality reduction and clustering
 ------------------------------------------

-Finally, we will apply glmPCA to this data, assuming the data follows a poisson distribution (which is nearly appropritate for count-based data such as scRNA-seq), we will reduce the dimentionality of the data to 20 principle components (the default), followed by a graph-based (louvain) clustering of the output.
+Finally, we will apply glmPCA to this data, assuming the data follows a poisson distribution (which is nearly appropritate for count-based data such as scRNA-seq), we will reduce the dimensionality of the data to 20 principle components (the default), followed by a graph-based (louvain) clustering of the output.